how to curb procastination

 · make a semester calendar.

-You can choose a regular calendar, Google calendar or a calendar of any format. on this calendar you write all assignments with their due dates, exams with their specific dates, school activities and other extracurricular activities with dates and specific places .we will explain more on time management in our future posts, just stay plugged.
+other extracurricular activities with dates and specific places .we will explain more on time management in our future posts, just stay plugged.

 · make a daily to-do list